-The Fiat Ducato of your new Auto-Trail Motorhome is covered by Fiat Camper Assistance for a period of 24 months
+The Fiat Ducato of your new Auto-Trail Motorhome is covered by Fiat Camper Assistance.
+Please refer to the documents supplied with your vehicle for full terms and conditions.

 A new call centre reserved for Motorhome drivers is now available.
 All you have to do is call 00800 3428 111 and a knowledgeable operator speaking your language will give you the comprehensive information on the products and services offered, and will transfer your call to a specialist technician, or to Fiat Camper Assistance, the on the road assistance team for the service of Motorhome customers.